kenngranahan/irishCarPrices/README.md

    It should be possible to run the GUI also, but user inputs are not checked by the GUI

-ONLY STEP 2 AND 3 WERE DESGINED WITH PORTABLITY IN MIND.
+ONLY STEP 2 AND 3 WERE DESIGNNED WITH PORTABLITY IN MIND.
 RUNNING THE SCRAPPER FROM THIS REPOSITORY WILL REQUIRE INSTALLING POSTGRESQL ON THE SAME MACHINE

 ### Step 1: Database and Scraper set up
 #### Setting up the Database for the scraper